zsun263/DEMO_RECOMB_2026/README.md

-# ADAPRE: Adaptive Penalties for INSPRE
+# ADAPRE: ADAptive Penalized inverse REgression

 This repository contains a demonstration of **ADAPRE** (ADAptive Penalized inverse REgression), a method for inferring gene regulatory networks from perturbation experiments with heterogeneous intervention strengths.

 ## Overview

-Traditional network inference methods like INSPRE apply uniform regularization penalties across all genes.
-However, real perturbation experiments often exhibit variable intervention strengths—some genes are perturbed more strongly than others.
+Real perturbation experiments often exhibit variable intervention strengths—some genes are perturbed more strongly than others.
 ADAPRE addresses this by introducing **adaptive row-wise penalties** that scale with estimated intervention strength, enabling more accurate network reconstruction.

 ## Repository Structure